 U.S. Customs and Border Protection (CBP) has instituted an operational approach to combating trade violations, safeguarding economic security and detecting, deterring, and disrupting illicit trade practices.
-In line with this strategy, CBP has incorporated nonprocurement suspension and debarment (S&D) procedures into the trade enforcement process as an added defense measure.
+CBP Trade protects American consumers from harmful and counterfeit imports by ensuring the goods that enter the U.S. marketplace are genuine, safe, and lawfully sourced.
+In line with this, CBP has incorporated no procurement suspension and debarment procedures into the trade enforcement process as an added defense measure.
 S&D action against parties violating trade laws will protect the public interest and prevent individuals or companies whose offenses correlate with a lack of present responsibility from broadly doing business with the government.

 Suspension and debarment actions prevent companies and individuals from participating in government contracts, subcontracts, loans, grants and other assistance programs.
 The effect of suspension and debarment by a federal agency is government wide.
 This administrative process is used to address non-compliance with specific laws, malfeasance, or gross misconduct affecting the Federal Government's interests.
 Suspensions and debarment actions ensure the Federal Government only does business with individuals/companies/recipients who do not pose a business risk to the government.
 A suspension or debarment action would not prevent individuals from traveling internationally.
 A suspension or debarment action would not prevent companies and individuals from importing into or exporting from the United States.